AshlynnLu/01776320-math70076-assessment-1/notes-to-editor.md

 Map:
 - The legend keys are a bit higher than the legend title
+- The margin around the map cannot be removed

 Since there are some unclear instructions in the guideline, there may be any alterations I would make with the assistance of the magazine’s team of experienced data journalists: